 Visitors can only access paid medical treatment in the UK.
 However, the only exception is the medical treatment for an organ donor.

 The organ donors are required to provide specific and conclusive evidence with their applications that they are either a donor match or are already identified as a potential donor to a designated recipient in the United Kingdom.

 In the UK medical visa application, the organ donor needs to explain the relationship with the recipient.
 Accordingly, the applicant needs to satisfy the caseworker for a genetic or close personal relationship with the prospective recipient in the UK.

 Genetic relationships mean that the donor is a blood relative to the recipient in the United Kingdom.
 A close personal relationship usually means that the donor is the spouse, partner or close friend of the identified recipient in the UK.
 Close relationships do not include relations established through social media such as Facebook.

-Organ donation for a financial consideration is an offence.
-However, reimbursement of expenses can only take place through NHS.
+Organ donation for financial consideration is an offence in the UK.
+However, reimbursement of expenses can only take place through the NHS.
 In case during the application assessment if there is any suspension that a payment is for organ donation then Risk and Liaison Overseas Network (RALON) takes up the case.